shimin/pow/README.md

 ```

 ### Encryption algorythm
-Hashcash is based on SHA256
+- Hashcash is based on SHA256
-SHA-256 is popular and presented in standart go package
+- SHA-256 is popular and presented in standart go package
-simple validation
+- simple validation

+### Benchmarks